draggsconnor/BlipKit/manual/effects.md

 	</div>
 </div>

-### Sliding values
+### Sliding to new values

-The number of ticks and volume reduction can also be slided.
-A third argument sets the number of ticks in which `BK_EFFECT_TREMOLO` is sliding to its new values.
+Normally, the effect values are set immediately.
+However, a third argument sets the number of ticks in which `BK_EFFECT_TREMOLO` is sliding to its new values.

 {% highlight c %}
 BKInt tremolo1 [2] = {24, 0.5 * BK_VOLUME};